BenjaminWolfe/signs/README.md

 -   the em-dash (—, Unicode 2014)
 -   the true minus (−, Unicode 2212)

-The en-dash and em-dash are named after their widths (the width of an `n` and `m`, respectively).
-The true minus is the width of a digit and sits a bit higher than the others.
-The hyphen-minus, an ASCII convention, is the only one we get on our keyboards.

-These may be easier to distinguish in some fonts than others.
-In most fixed-width coding fonts, for example, they're nearly (if not totally) indistinguishable.
-But a good font for plotting will usually have a different glyph for each.
+In most fixed-width coding fonts, these are nearly (if not totally) indistinguishable.
+But a good font for plotting or reports will usually have a different glyph for each.
+The true minus takes up more space than the hyphen-minus (generally the width of a digit), and it often sits a little higher.

-For me, using a true minus is like brewing high-end tea or wearing my favorite socks.
-Maybe nobody else notices, but it still feels good to me.
-If you feel the same way, this package may grow on you!
+For me, using a Unicode minus is like brewing high-end tea or wearing my favorite socks.
+Maybe nobody else notices, but it still looks good to me.
+If you, similarly, enjoy the little things, this package may grow on you!

 Installation
 ------------